The Promise of GH001: A New Hope for Treatment-Resistant Depression

-The Problem: Treatment-Resistant Depression
+Understanding Treatment-Resistant Depression

-"Most TRD patients have not benefited from a number of established treatment options and this illness frequently imposes years of insurmountable mental suffering and disabling effects on social and vocational functioning." — Dr. Michael E. Thase, University of Pennsylvania
+"Most TRD patients have not benefited from a number of established treatment options.
+This illness frequently imposes years of insurmountable mental suffering and disabling effects on social and vocational functioning."

-The Trial Results: By the Numbers
+The Trial Results: A Closer Look

 Primary Outcome: Rapid Effect

 At Day 8, patients who received GH001 showed a 15.2-point improvement on the Montgomery-Åsberg Depression Rating Scale (MADRS)—a standard measure of depression severity.
 The placebo-adjusted difference was 15.5 points.
+To put that in context, a 3-point change on MADRS is considered clinically meaningful.
+This trial demonstrated a change more than five times that threshold.

 Remission Rates: The Real Story